Which subject(s) do you teach?

 I first took my son to Linda in September 2014 after a disappointing SATS results had really dented his confidence.
 My husband researched many possible suitable tutors, but Linda stood out head and shoulders above the others for her experience and quality.
 I can honestly say that using Linda as a tutor for my son has been worth every penny.
 Not only have his grades leapt up at secondary school but more importantly he has gained in confidence and approaches other subjects with the same enthusiasm as English.

 Linda has a wonderful empathy and teaching style, and my son looks forward to his lesson each week.
 My son has learnt more in using Linda's techniques over several months, than from the many years of home teaching after school which I tried.
 Linda works with students of many differing abilities and achieves great results at all levels.
 I have already recommended Linda to several friends and would thoroughly recommend Linda as a brilliant tutor.

 I just wanted to write to you regarding how happy Edward and and I are with the sessions he is having with you.
 Thank you for providing a very welcoming and nurturing environment.
 Last year when we came to you following yet another teacher change in Year 2, (continued)

-Learning isn't a problem, vocabulary - english lessons for all!
+Learning isn't a problem, oral expression - english lessons for all!

 Taking written comprehension - english lessons has never been easier: you're going to learn new skills.